emla2805/mnist-gan/README.md

-# MNIST digit generation with GAN
+# GAN for MNIST digit generation

-Generation of MNIST digits using a Generative Adverserial Network (GAN).
+Tensorflow implementation of a Generative Adverserial Network (GAN) to generate MNIST digits, using the new way to override `Model.train_step` in keras.

 <p align="center">
     <img src="mnist-gan.gif" height="440px">